Astra vs Fade matchup in Valorant

 Understanding how Controller abilities interact with Initiator counterplay is essential for maximizing your agent's potential.
 Astra's Controller toolkit may excel at certain aspects while Fade's Initiator kit counters others.
 The Astra advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Astra has favorable matchups against 11 agents and unfavorable matchups against 10 agents in Valorant.
-Astra's strongest matchup is against Omen with a 66.7% win rate.
-The most challenging matchup is Sage at 0.0% win rate.
+Astra has favorable matchups against 15 agents and unfavorable matchups against 9 agents in Valorant.
+Astra's strongest matchup is against Harbor with a 100.0% win rate.
+The most challenging matchup is Raze at 16.7% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Opponent